higgi13425/rmrwr-book/_book/io09-building-blocks.md

   ..$ : chr "The Force Awakens"
   ..$ : chr "The Force Awakens"
   ..$ : chr "The Force Awakens"
-  ..$ : chr [1:3] "Attack of the Clones" "The Phantom Menace" "Revenge of the Sith"
  $ vehicles  :List of 87
   ..$ : chr [1:2] "Snowspeeder" "Imperial Speeder Bike"
   ..$ : chr(0)